usaid-cs/yesterday-i-learned/random.md

 1. Ingvar Kamprad, billionaire IKEA man and inventor of flat-pack furniture, [steals salt from restaurants](http://www.swedishwire.com/business/17245-ingvar-kamprad-recycles-tea-bags-and-steals-salt).
 1. The triangle in a play button is not at the middle.
 [It is at the center of mass](https://medium.com/@erqiudao/the-play-button-is-not-optical-alignment-4cea11bda175) more or less.
 1. Barack Obama is left-handed.
-1. Red phone cases tend to become either pink (sunlight) or "old rose" (#c08081, from dirtying it).
 1. "So extra" was [now](http://www.urbandictionary.com/define.php?term=extra) found to mean "excessive, dramatic behaviour".
 1. UC Browser has [15% of the browser market share in Asia](http://gs.statcounter.com/browser-market-share/all/asia)???
 1. To turn text to path in Inkscape, there is Path > Object to Path, not Object > Object to Path.